-Schedule 2 deals with amendments concerning guardianship.
-Schedules 2.1 and 2.2 contain minor and technical amendments to the Guardianship Act 1987 and Guardianship Regulation 2010 that were proposed by the President of the Guardianship Tribunal prior to the tribunal's integration into NCAT.
+Schedule 2 concerns amendments regarding guardianship.
+Schedules 2.1 and 2.2 contain minor and technical amendments to the Guardianship Act 1987 and Guardianship Regulation 2010 that were proposed by the President of the Guardianship Tribunal prior to its integration with the NSW Civil and Administrative Tribunal.
 The first amendment will ensure that enduring guardians are included as a party to guardianship applications and reviews of guardianship orders.
-Currently, enduring guardians must make an application for joinder to become a party, despite having sufficient interest to be included as a party, because their authority to make decisions is suspended by the operation of a guardianship order.
-This amendment will eliminate the need for these procedural hearings and will improve NCAT's efficiency.
+Currently enduring guardians must make an application for joinder to become a party despite having sufficient interest to be included as a party, partly because their authority to make decisions is suspended by the operation of a guardianship order.
+This amendment will eliminate the need for these procedural hearings and improve the efficiency of the NSW Civil and Administrative Tribunal.

 The second amendment to the Guardianship Act ensures that a person with a power of attorney will be included as a party to applications to review a financial management order or review of an appointment of a manager.
-Presently, attorneys are included in applications for a financial management order, but not in applications for a review.
+Presently attorneys are included in applications for a financial management order but not in applications for a review.
 An attorney's authority is suspended during the operation of a financial management order and may recommence if the order is revoked.
 The Government considers they have sufficient interest to be included as a statutory party in relation to reviews.

-The third amendment will replace the term "alternative enduring guardian" with the term "substitute enduring guardian".
-The Guardianship Act allows an instrument of appointment of an enduring guardian to appoint another person to be an alternative enduring guardian who can exercise functions if the original guardian dies, resigns or has an incapacity.
-The word "alternative" may be misleading to the public because it may imply that either the alternative enduring guardian or the original enduring guardian can exercise functions at any time.
+The third amendment to the Guardianship Act will replace the term "alternative enduring guardian" with the term "substitute enduring guardian".
+Currently the Guardianship Act allows an instrument of appointment of an enduring guardian to appoint another person to be an alternative enduring guardian who can exercise functions if the original guardian dies, resigns or has an incapacity.
+The word "alternative" may be misleading to the public as it may imply that either the alternative enduring guardian or the original enduring guardian can exercise functions at any time.
 This is clarified by replacing the word "alternative" with "substitute".